-Great cooking blended with stepping into the workplace of food artisans highlights the Slow Cooking Program.
+Great cooking on the Amalfi Coast blended with stepping into the workplace of food artisans highlights the Slow Cooking Program.
 The specially selected food trip takes you to artisan producers whose handcrafted food products take you back in time.
 We visit a bread baker who uses a wood-burning stone oven, an Amalfi Coast fisherman who sails out as the sun rises, and a historic artisan pastry maker who continues to make artfully created pastries & chocolates perfect every time.
-The Food Trip takes you from the sea to the hills and give us an in-depth look at the old-world style of Slow Cooking.
+The Food Trip takes you from the sea to the hills and gives us an in-depth look at the old-world style of Slow Cooking.
 Our carefully selected food trip includes informal discussions and tastings along the way.

 Slow Cooking Positano™ Cooking Classes

-The Slow Cooking™ program includes 5 hands-on cooking classes with lunch or dinner following.
+The Slow Cooking™ program includes 5 hands-on Positano cooking classes with lunch or dinner following.
 Toast with local red or white wine and end with a sweet dessert.

 The Slow Cooking Positano™ program, created on the Mediterranean diet, uses only local seasonal products.
 Italian cuisine is simple and yet full of natural flavor, garlic is used to a minimum ensuring the true flavor of each ingredient, and can stand on its own.
-Courses are served one by one, and always followed by a delicious dessert.
+Courses are served one by one and always followed by a delicious dessert.
 Our cooking classes are hands-on and all classes class are kept small in size to ensure personal attention to each participant.

 In each cooking classes you will make regional recipes starting with antipasto: fiori di zucca ripieni – stuffed squash flowers, aranci, patate crochette, involtini di melanzane, polpettini di melanzane, pasta: gnocchi, ravioli Caprese and scialatielli, a main course: spigola limone, pesce all’acqua pazza, vitello Positanese, pollo con erbe, and limone.
 Dessert include: torta Caprese, torta Vesuvio, babà soaked in limoncello, gelato and crostate, to name a few.

 If pasta is your favorite, you can choose to add on our Pasta Making Workshop where you will make additional fresh, hand-made pasta with seasonal sauces.
-Fresh pasta making is an art in Italy, and in Positano you will learn to make it step-by-step!
+Fresh pasta making is an art in Italy, and in Positano, you will learn to make it step-by-step!
 Believe it or not, Italy boasts over 1,000 different types of pasta, including cannelloni, orecchiette, casarecci, and garganelli, to name but a few.

-If you are an advanced cooker or chef, we can offer the same Slow Cooking Tour with advanced cooking classes and make it a tailor made menu for you.
+If you are an advanced cooker or chef, we can offer the same Slow Cooking Tour with advanced cooking classes and make it a tailor-made menu for you.
 Just let us know.

 Slow Cooking ~ Pasta